 - 4+ bed data breadth: The 4+ bed category bundles 4, 5 and 6+ bedroom listings.
 A small number of outlier properties can pull the median in either direction.

-Dallas Sits Below National Prices, Above National Yields
+Dallas Runs Above National Prices and Above National Yields

 Dallas is a cash-flow market rather than a premium appreciation market on a national lens.
-The median 3-bed house at $378,904 sits above the Texas median of $235,000 and above the US median of $242,500, but gross yields of 6.1% long-term outpace the national median of 5.3%.
+The median 3-bed house at about $379,000 sits above the Texas median of about $235,000 and above the US median of about $243,000, yet long-term rental income relative to purchase price keeps the buy case in play for income-focused investors.
 That combination tilts the house-vs-apartment decision in a specific way: in Dallas, the gap between apartment and house yield is narrower than in coastal cities where house prices run much higher, so the case for apartments rests more on HOA-adjusted net returns and location access than on headline yield alone.

 Regulation is a tailwind here.
-Permit required ($404) in Dallas.
-Dallas passed ordinances in 2023 banning short-term rentals in single-family residential zones and requiring annual registration ($404).
+Permit required (about $400) in Dallas.
+Dallas passed ordinances in 2023 banning short-term rentals in single-family residential zones and requiring annual registration (about $400).
 However, enforcement is blocked by a court injunction (appealed to Texas Supreme Court, pending as of Feb 2026).
 Short-term rentals continue to operate during the injunction.
 Hotel occupancy tax collection is required.
 That keeps the short-term rental column live across the bedroom grid above, unlike cities with hard night caps.
 The modelling uses 330 effective rental nights per year, which reflects maintenance and turnover gaps rather than any regulatory ceiling.

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.